The best kitchen sinks are simple to use, versatile enough to handle rinsing and washing, and durable enough to work for

 Two handles give you lots of control over temperature and pressure.
 Normally, two-handle models at this price are a no-go, since they’re made from breakable plastic.
 This one is all metal.

-It’s eco-friendly, and meets regulation standards in most of the country, even the CalGreen restrictions!
+It’s eco-friendly, and meets regulation standards in most of the country, even the CalGreen restrictions.
 The flow rate is 1.8 GPM.
 We didn’t find any complaints from previous buyers about the strength of the flow, so this one doesn’t compromise power just to be green.
+And of course, it’s ADA-compliant.

 It’s a bit industrial looking.
 This wouldn’t fit in well in a rustic or Victorian-styled home.
 While the handles have some flair, the spout is fairly utilitarian.

 This faucet and sprayer set is our most affordable choice for people who want something a little more elegant for their kitchen.
 The refined spigot design works especially well in rustic or Victorian settings alike and adds a bit of interest to your plumbing fixtures.

 It’s built well, just like the Peerless.
 As long as you avoid the chrome version, it’s all brass, with a brushed stainless or rubbed bronze finish.
 Like the Peerless, the Moen is also lead-free to VT and CA standards.
 It feels very sturdy in hand, much more so than some other fixtures at this price!

 Between the quality of the construction and the design, this is absolutely ideal for making tasteful upgrades to older homes.
-It has the look, feel, and function of much older faucets, without the lead concerns or high usage levels.
+It has the look, feels, and function of much older faucets, without the lead concerns or high usage levels.
 And while it looks classic, it rotates 360 degrees and has the precise temperature control of a modern fixture!

 It’s a 2-hole setup, but the convenient faucet design leaves the second installation hole free for the sprayer.
 If you have a 3-hole sink, you can use the baseplate instead.
 There are lots of options for installing the Moen, whether on your counter or sink!

 Even though the Moen is more elegant and refined than the Peerless, it keeps a lot of utility value by maintaining a nice, high spout clearance.
 It’s excellent for washing large pots, or watering houseplants.